hpehl/maven-multi-module-template/README.md

 - all artifacts are [signed](https://central.sonatype.org/publish/requirements/#sign-files-with-gpgpgp)
 - the [Nexus Staging Maven Plugin](https://central.sonatype.org/publish/publish-maven/#nexus-staging-maven-plugin-for-deployment-and-release) is used for deployment

+The project uses https://s01.oss.sonatype.org/ for the deployment to Maven Central.
+It's configured as property `repo.sonatype.url` in the POM.
+Please change the URL to your needs.

 ## Release Script

 The script `release.sh` starts a new release.
 You should make the following adjustments: